 Of important note, Portola Valley is also a town of artists.
 Portola Valley has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Portola Valley’s character.

-A relatively large number of people in Portola Valley telecommute to their jobs.
-Overall, about 51.07% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 51.07% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Portola Valley is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Portola Valley really has some of the features that families look for when choosing a good community to raise children.
 Is Portola Valley perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Being a small town, Portola Valley does not have a public transit system used by locals to get to and from work.
+Portola Valley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Portola Valley in 2022 was $192,605, which is wealthy relative to California and the nation.
 This equates to an annual income of $770,420 for a family of four.